About the webmaster

 Though I’ve always been interested in one thing or another — prairies, swamps, slime molds, that sort of thing — but I first started with butterflies with my son David.
 First we collected but soon began just taking photographs.

-In 2002, I started taking photos of dragonflies and damseflies, and in 2004 I discovered tiger beetles.
+In 2002, I started taking photos of dragon flies and damselflies — which were included on the second version of this website — and in 2004 I discovered tiger beetles.
+The third version of this website includes robber flies as well.

-I’m no Lepidoptra “expert", having never officially studied butterflies, much less dragonflies, damselflies, or tiger beetles.
+I’m no Lepidoptra “expert”, having never officially studied butterflies.
 I’ve just spent lots of time wandering around, getting my feet wet and looking for whatever happens to be flying by.